fukamachi/shelly/README.markdown

 For example, Common Lisp isn't good for writing a small script.
 No common way to write it in a portable way.
 Parsing command-line arguments is really annoying.
 And, the startup time would be very slow, especially when it uses some libraries.

-Shelly is trying to solve these problems.
+Shelly solves these problems by providing a shell-friendly interface of Common Lisp.
+If your application need to run with Cron, Supervisord or other CUI applications, this may help you.

 ### 1. Implementation independent

-Shelly works with SBCL, Clozure CL, Allegro CL, ABCL, GNU CLISP and ECL.
+Shelly should work fine with one of SBCL, Clozure CL, Allegro CL, ABCL, GNU CLISP and ECL.

 ### 2. Function as a shell command